The Agile Data (AD) Method

 These strategies of the agile database techniques stack are:

-1. Vertical slicing.
-A fundamental agile development technique is to slice functionality vertically into small, consumable pieces that may be potentially deployed into production quickly.
+1. Thin slicing.
+A fundamental agile development technique is to thinly slice functionality into small, consumable pieces that may be potentially deployed into production quickly.
 These vertical slices are completely implemented – the analysis, design, programming, and testing are complete – and offer real business value to stakeholders.
-Vertical slicing is completely applicable, and highly desirable, in data development.
+Thin slicing is completely applicable, and highly desirable, in data development.

-4. Database refactoring and data repair.
+6. Database refactoring and data repair.
 A database refactoring is a small change to your database schema which improves its design without changing its semantics (e.g. you don’t add anything nor do you break anything).
-The process of database refactoring is the evolutionary improvement of your database schema so as to improve your ability to support the new needs of your customers.
+The process of database refactoring is the evolutionary improvement of your database schema so as to better support the new needs of your customers.
 A data repair is a small fix to data that addresses a data quality problem.
 The process of data repair is the evolutionary improvement of your data quality.

-5. Automated database regression testing.
+7. Automated database regression testing.
 You should ensure that your database schema actually meets the requirements for it, and the best way to do that is via testing.
-With a test driven development (TDD) approach you write a unit test before you write production database schema code, the end result being that you have an automated regression test for your database schema. to ensure data quality.
+With a test-driven development (TDD) approach, you write a unit test before you write production database schema code, the end result being that you have an automated regression test for your database schema. to ensure data quality.

-7. Configuration management.
-Your data models, database tests, test data, and so on are important artifacts which should be put under configuration management just like any other artifact.
+10. Configuration management.
+Your data models, database tests, test data, and so on are important artifacts that should be under configuration management, just like any other artifact.

 2. Why is This a Stack?

 We call it a stack because each technique relies on you being able to perform the ones below it.
-For example, Figure 2 shows that continuous database integration requires you to have a configuration management strategy in place.
+For example, Figure 2 shows that continuous database integration (CDI) requires you to have a configuration management strategy and will automatically invoke your CDD infrastructure if it exists.

 Figure 2.
 How the techniques rely on each other (click to enlarge).